 - NEF – Network of European Foundations

-If you are looking for a premium setting for your office in Brussels, Philanthropy House is the ideal place for you!
+If you are looking for a premium setting for your office in Brussels, or a fully equipped space for your next meeting, Philanthropy House is the ideal place for you!
 Interested in finding out more?
-Contact Leticia email@example.com.
+Get in touch!

 Who should come to Philanthropy House?

 The doors of Philanthropy House are open to everyone, including: